The Lone Gunmen (TV series): Series overview

 Whereas The X-Files deals mainly with paranormal events and conspiracies to cover up extraterrestrial contact, The Lone Gunmen draws on secret activity of other kinds, such as government-sponsored terrorism, the development of a surveillance society, corporate crime, and escaped Nazis.
 The show has a light mood and elements of slapstick comedy.
 The trio are alternately aided and hindered by a mysterious thief named Yves Adele Harlow.

 Similarities to 9/11 attacks in pilot storyline

 In the pilot episode, which aired March 4, 2001 (six months prior to the September 11 attacks), rogue members of the U.S. government remotely hijack an airliner flying to Boston, planning to crash it into the World Trade Center, and let anti-American terrorist groups take credit in order to gain public support for a new, profitable, anti-terrorist war following the Cold War.
 The heroes ultimately override the controls, foiling the plot.

+In a March 2026 interview, Frank Spotnitz commented on the similarities, stating: "It was my very first thought when I saw what happened that morning.
+My very first thought was The Lone Gunmen.
+I thought, Oh, my God, did they watch our show?
+Did they get this idea from us?'
+A year or so after, I read something that relieved me of that fear — but, wow".